-It is recommended to review the source-level quantification, supplementing this with measurements or engineering calculations, and to review the reconciliation process from the beginning.
+It is recommended to review the source level quantification, supplementing this with measurements or engineering calculations, and to review the reconciliation process from the beginning.

-In addition, or as an alternative, before starting the reconciliation process from the beginning, the quality of the site-level measurement or its uncertainty range could be reviewed, focusing on the measurement threshold and uncertainty range.
+In addition, or as an alternative, before starting the reconciliation process from the beginning, the quality of the site level measurement or its uncertainty range could be reviewed, focusing on the measurement threshold and uncertainty range.

-On the other hand, when emissions are detected and successfully quantified by site-level measurement, there are three possible scenarios:
+On the other hand, when emissions are detected and successfully quantified by site level measurement, there are three possible scenarios:

-- Measured site-level quantification is lower than what source-level quantification would suggest - Measured site-level quantification is higher than what source-level quantification would suggest - Site- and source-level quantification are aligned.
+- Measured site level quantification is lower than what source level quantification would suggest. - Measured site level quantification is higher than what source level quantification would suggest. - Site level and source level quantification are aligned.

-For the third scenario, that is, an overlap between the uncertainty ranges of site- and source-level quantification, the reconciliation exercise is considered to be successful.
+For the third scenario, in which there is an overlap between the uncertainty ranges of site level and source level quantification, the reconciliation exercise is considered to be successful.
 A one-off successful reconciliation is an indication of a satisfactory inventory at a given point in time.
-Nevertheless, the exercise should be repeated periodically, to confirm the validity of the inventory over time, and across different conditions.
-Elements to consider when assessing the frequency of site-level measurements can be found in Section 2.7.
+Nevertheless, the exercise should be repeated periodically to confirm the validity of the inventory over time and across different conditions.
+Elements to consider when assessing the frequency of site level measurements can be found in Section 2.7.

-If the facility-level measurements are below the lower uncertainty range for the emissions that could be expected based on the source-level inventory, reconciliation has indicated potential issues with source-level or facility-level quantification.
-These issues would need to be assessed.
-Like the case in which no facility-level emissions are detected, the first possibility is that the measurement may not have captured all sources, or that there could be some other issue with the facility-level quantification.
-If the risk of either of these is high, or if another issue is detected, an operator should review the selection of the facility-level measurement technology and/or ensure that source- and facility-level measurements cover the same emission sources.
+If the site level measurement is below the lower uncertainty range for the emissions that could be expected based on the source level inventory, reconciliation has indicated potential issues with source level or site level quantification which would need to be assessed.
+Like the case in which no site level emissions are detected, the first possibility is that the measurement may not have captured all sources, or that there could be some other issue with the site level quantification.
+If the risk of either of these is high, or if another issue is detected, an operator should review the selection of the site level measurement technology and/or ensure that source- and site level measurements cover the same emission sources.
 This step should be followed by a new reconciliation exercise.